zukunft/zukunft.com/docs/code_functions_all.md

     \-- default_id
         \-- component_type_list - create the HTML code to select a component type
         \-- formula_type_list - create the HTML code to select a formula type
-        \-- phrase_types - create the HTML code to select a phrase type
+        \-- phrase_type_list - create the HTML code to select a phrase type
         \-- protection - create the HTML code to select a protection type
         \-- share - create the HTML code to select a share type
         \-- source_type_list - create the HTML code to select a source type